-Achieving value for money is the core rule underpinning Australian Government procurement.
+Regardless of the specific process, achieving value for money is the core rule underpinning Australian Government procurement.

 This means that value for money is not just about price – decisions are based on an assessment of all the costs and benefits of each proposal against the original business need.

-A value for money assessment, may include consideration of factors such as:
+A value for money assessment may include consideration of factors such as: